 The ability to effectively utilise a variety of approaches, including self-directed, collaborative and self-reflective processes.

-The ability to undertake research in the areas of digital design, graphic design, spatial design or in areas in which these disciplines integrate or converge.
+The ability to undertake research in the areas of Multimedia design, graphic design, spatial design or in areas in which these disciplines integrate or converge.

 In addition to the outcomes noted above, the intent of the Bachelor of Design is to develop academic and professional capabilities that are needed to participate effectively in a variety design professions.